Dirt-Road-Development/dirt_road_dev_website/blog/2022-10-21-sfuel-station/index.md

 ## Support the Community

-The next steps for the sFUEL Station is community support and growth.
-While this was built by a community member, there are thousands of people in the community that can help support this tool.
+The sFUEL Station is built by the community for the community.
+Please consider assisting in the continued support, development, and hosting of sFUEL Station by:

-Help Support the sFUEL Station in any of the following ways:

 1) Use the sFUEL Station and use the SKALE Network!

 2) Provide feedback or join/follow any of the following: [Twitter](https://twitter.com/TheGreatAxios), [Discord](https://discord.dirtroad.dev), [GitHub](https://github.com/Dirt-Road-Development/sfuel-station)

-3) Make a small donation (on any Ethereum blockchain) to help support the open source work of Dirt Road Development to: 0x11937B68Eac2b94F306B08E3595Bd907Be6726Bf
+3) Make a small donation (on any Ethereum blockchain including SKALE!) to help support the open source work of Dirt Road Development to: 0x11937B68Eac2b94F306B08E3595Bd907Be6726Bf

+   *A new section for donations can be added for those who want to be publicly recognized.
+You will never be publicly announced, reposted, or comprised if you choose to support.*

-4) Make a contribution to the code for DirtRoadDev or SKALE!
+4) Make a contribution to the code on [GitHub](https://github.com/Dirt-Road-Development/sfuel-station)!